ozeron/cs231/README.md

 TBA Later

 ## Diary Section
+### 02.01.2018 – PyTorch
+Ho-ho easily implemented architecture, it nicely overfit, but works well on data.
+And gets 75% accuracy.

 ### 31.12.2017 – Implemented Convolutional network
 Woof!
 I did it!
 I've completed this assignment with convolutional networks it was pretty interesting.
 Working with 3d slices of data and others.
 What should I do more It's fast implementation of this networks.